d3tk/d3tk.github.io/_pages/about.md

 Outside of research I enjoy backpacking, film, music, and cats.

-Feel free to contact me at declank ‘at’ berkeley ‘dot’ edu.
+Feel free to contact me at declank@berkeley.edu.
 I am always open to new collaborations.